jwelkener/InstaBible2/readme.md

 README.md

-Insta-Bible 2.0 - Bible Verse Image Generator - app by John Welkener
+InstaBible 3.0 - Bible Verse Image Generator - app by John Welkener

 Wisdom meets Beauty.

 The app works like this:

- 1. Choose a Bible verse.
+ 1. Choose a background image.
- 2. Choose an image.
+ 2. Choose a Bible verse.
  3. The app generates an instagrammable image of your Bible verse.

 Features: